 Google pay-per-click ads enhance the chances your target audience will see your ad.
 The downside is that Google is very competitive, so you will have to spend more on CPC to get noticed.

-Microsoft’s search engine, Bing, generates more than 1 billion monthly searches.
-Although its share is significantly smaller than Google’s, Bing is still available in 238 countries and is one of the most popular PPC advertising platforms.
+Microsoft’s search engine, Bing, generates more than1 billion monthly searches.
+Although its share is significantly smaller than Google’s, Bing is still available in 238 countries.
+Bing Ads is one of the most popular PPC advertising platforms.

-The interface of Microsoft Ads very much resembles Google Ads.
+The interface of Microsoft Ads, previously Bing Ads, very much resembles Google Ads.
 Therefore, many Google users export their ad campaigns to Microsoft and run them without additional settings.

 Remember all those videos that precede the YouTube videos you want to watch?
 Those are YouTube PPC Ads.
 They can also appear on top of YouTube search results.